 She has a BA cum laude in liberal arts with majors in sociology and journalism from Syracuse University (1965) in the United States.
 Prior to starting freelance work in 1980 she worked as a social psychology researcher on community care (mid-1960s), in academic microfilm publishing (1972-76), and as coordinator of the Campaign Against Arms Trade (1975-80).
 Alongside her early voluntary sector freelance work, she also worked part-time as a sub-editor in financial publishing from 1983-85.

-She has been since 1991 a convenor of the Management Development Network, a network of freelance management and governance trainers and consultants who work primarily or exclusively with voluntary organisations.
+From 1991-2015 she was a convenor of the Management Development Network, a network of freelance management and governance trainers and consultants who work primarily or exclusively with voluntary organisations.
 She was on the advisory committee for PEACe, the Personnel Employment Advice and Conciliation service at London Voluntary Service Council for many years, and was an external examiner for Goldsmiths College's voluntary sector management courses for three years.

 During the 1960s she was actively involved in the civil rights and anti-war movements in the United States, and after moving to the UK in 1968 remained actively involved in peace organisations for many years, including serving as an executive committee member of the National Peace Council for most of the time from 1981 to 1998, and as a trustee and secretary of a peace movement educational charity, the United World Education and Research Trust, from 1980 until it was wound up in 2006.
 She was secretary of her tenants and residents association from 2001-2006 and remains actively involved with local activities.

 | Home | About Sandy | Publications | Open training | Current courses | In-house training | Consultancy | Mentoring | Books by post |